-Better budgets for primary healthcare services in Punjab
+Better budgets for primary health care services in Punjab

-Basic healthcare in Punjab, Pakistan's largest province with a population of 101 million, falls short of its citizens' needs and international standards.
-In 2014, only 59% of deliveries were assisted by skilled midwives, while the under-five mortality rate stood at 104 out of 1000 (nearly double the South Asian average of 55).
-Not surprisingly, satisfaction with public healthcare is low.
-Amendments to the Constitution in 2010 aimed to decentralise political power further in Pakistan.
+Basic health care in Punjab, Pakistan's largest province with a population of 101 million, falls short of its citizens' needs and international standards.
+In 2014, only 59% of deliveries were assisted by skilled midwives, while the under-five mortality rate stood at 104 out of 1000 (nearly double the South Asian average of 55).2 Not surprisingly, satisfaction with public health care is low.